 Slowly adjusting to his new life, Issei must train and fight in order to survive in the violent world of angels and devils.
 Each new adventure leads to many hilarious (and risqué) moments with his new comrades, all the while keeping his new life a secret from his friends and family in High School DxD!

 High School DxD is known for its award winning English dub.
 At the Behind the Voice Actors Awards, Jamie Marchi won "Best Female Lead Vocal Performance in an Anime Television Series/OVA" in 2014.
-The series also won "Best Vocal Ensemble in an Anime Television Series/OVA" in 2015.
+The series also won "Best Vocal Ensemble in an Anime Television Series/OVA" in 2015 for season 2.

 High School DxD is an anime that has been praised as the best ecchi ever made, and in a way that is accurate.
 Seriously though, it is an ecchi.
 For all of you ecchi haters, stay away.
 Shove down your masochistic tendencies and walk away, this is not an anime you are going to enjoy.